National Ramah TIkvah Network

 Programs for Campers

-Regardless of the camper's geographic location, families are directed to the regional Ramah camp that best suits their child’s needs.
-Our exceptional programs are located across nine Ramah camps in the United States and Canada.
-Program offerings include:
+Regardless of their geographic location, families are directed to the Ramah camp that best suits their child’s needs.
+Summer program offerings include:

 National Ramah Tikvah Network Named as One of Eighteen Leading Jewish Organizations Committed to Fostering Inclusion of People with Disabilities